Canadiens vs Senators Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 11)

 Montreal vs. Ottawa Prop Picks (AI)

-Remi is pouring through mountains of data on each team.
-In fact, anytime the Canadiens and Senators play there’s always several intriguing trends to key in on.
-Not to mention games played at Canadian Tire Centre in Apr seemingly never follow normal, predictable betting trends.
+Remi is pouring through mountains of stats on each line.
+In fact, anytime the Canadiens and Senators play there’s always several intriguing observations to key in on.
+Not to mention games played at Canadian Tire Centre in Apr seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: M. Matheson over 1.5 Shots on Goal.